Royal Tombs of the Joseon Dynasty: Taegangneung (태강릉)

-Located in eastern Seoul, 1 km from each other, Taeneung (태릉) holds the remains of Queen Munjeong, while Gangneung (강릉) is the resting place of her son and daughter-in-law, King Myeongjong and Queen Insun.
+Located in eastern Seoul, 1 km from each other, Taereung (태릉) holds the remains of Queen Munjeong, while Gangneung (강릉) is the resting place of her son and daughter-in-law, King Myeongjong and Queen Insun.

-Uineung (의릉)
+Uireung (의릉)

-Uineung is a pair of tombs arranged in a line, holding the remains of King Gyeonjong and his second wife, Queen Seonui.
+Uireung is a pair of tombs arranged in a line, holding the remains of King Gyeonjong and his second wife, Queen Seonui.
 It is located in Seokgwan-dong, Seongbuk District, Seoul.